 In the case of claims for recovery of maintenance for a child or a parent, no State fee is payable.

 1.2 Application of procedure

-Information on which court has jurisdiction, and thus which court has to be indicated on the form, can be found on the internet portal https://www.tiesas.lv/, section Tiesas (‘courts’), Tiesu darbības teritorijas (‘territorial jurisdiction of courts’).
+Information on which court has jurisdiction, and thus which court has to be indicated on the form, can be found on the internet portal http://www.tiesas.lv, section Tiesas (‘courts’), Tiesu darbības teritorijas (‘territorial jurisdiction of courts’).

-If the plaintiff wants his or her interests to be represented in court by another person, and the application is made by the representative, the application must state the representative’s given name, surname, personal identity number and address for correspondence with the court or, if the representative is a legal person, the registration number and registered office thereof.
-Any natural person may be a representative in civil proceedings provided they have reached 18 years of age, are not placed under guardianship, and are not subject to any of the restrictions specified in Section 84 of the Law on Civil Procedure.
-If another person is to act as a representative in court, they must be authorised to do so by the party concerned, by means of a power of attorney certified by a notary.
-The person to be represented may give a verbal authorisation in court entitling another person to act on their behalf, and this needs to be noted in the minutes of the court hearing.
-A representative of a legal person must have a written power of attorney or documents confirming that the person is an officer entitled to represent the legal person without special authorisation.
-If the representative is a certified lawyer, the representation must be confirmed by a retainer, and if the lawyer is to act on the party’s behalf there must be a power of attorney (which in this case does not need to be certified by a notary).
+If the applicant wants their interests to be represented in court by another person, and the application is made by the representative, the application must include the representative’s name, surname, personal identity number and address for correspondence with the court or, if the representative is a legal person, the name, registration number and registered office thereof.
+Any natural person may be a representative in civil proceedings provided they have reached 18 years of age, are not placed under guardianship, and are not subject to any of the restrictions specified in Article 84 of the Law on civil procedure.
+If another person is to act as a representative in court, a power of attorney certified by a notary must be drawn up.
+The applicant may designate a representative by oral application in court, and this must be recorded in the minutes of the hearing.
+A representative of a legal person must have a written power of attorney (which does not need to be notarised) or documents confirming that the person is an officer entitled to represent the legal person without special authorisation.
+If the representative is an attorney-in-law (zvērināts advokāts), the representation must be confirmed by a retainer (orderis), and if the attorney is to act on the party’s behalf, this must be confirmed with a written power of attorney (which in this case does not need to be signed by a notary).
 If a person is represented, the necessary documents are submitted to the court and signed by the representative acting on the person’s behalf in compliance with the power of attorney.

 1.5 Rules concerning the taking of evidence